civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 20

-  **(1)** The Governor in Council may, by order, direct any designated operator or class of operators to comply with any measure set out in the direction for the purpose of protecting a critical cyber system, **if the Governor in Council believes on reasonable grounds that it is necessary to make the order for that purpose**.
+  **(1)** The Governor in Council may, by order, direct any designated operator or class of operators to comply with any measure set out in the direction for the purpose of protecting a critical cyber system, if the Governor in Council believes on reasonable grounds that it is necessary to make the order for that purpose.

   **(2)** The Governor in Council may, by order, amend or revoke a direction in whole or in part.